MOSH-Insa-Toulouse/Rougeaux_Taillardat_KiCad_Arduino/README.md

 const char *nwkSKey = "D1A126A957FC1C25F20D3DB5379E3DE6";
 const char *appSKey = "FC290B61D206CD05073F42CF673DE592";
 ```
-The TTN library provides functions to quickly setup you LoRa chip.
-We are using `personalize(devAddr, nwkSKey, appSKey);`.
+The, the TTN library provides functions to quickly setup you LoRa chip, like `personalize(devAddr, nwkSKey, appSKey);`.

 #### Sending sensor values
 The function `readAndSend` reads the analog data from the sensor and prepares the payload containing the read value in bytes before sending it.
 The `sendBytes` function from TTN is then used to transmit the data.